Latimer, Buckinghamshire: History

 Latimer was originally joined with the adjacent village of Chenies.
 Both were anciently called Isenhampstead, at a time when there was a royal palace in the vicinity.
 However, in the reign of King Edward III of England the lands were split between two manorial barons: Thomas Cheyne in the village that later became known as 'Chenies', and William Latimer in this village.
 Latimer came into possession of the manor in 1326.

 At the time of the English Civil War Latimer belonged to the Earl of Devonshire.
 When Charles I was captured by the Parliamentarian forces he was brought to Latimer on his way to London.

 The triangular village green has two memorials.
 The first is a memorial to men who fought and died during the Boer War in South Africa.
 The base consists of local pudding-stones with the names of the 132 men inscribed on an obelisk of granite.
 It was officially unveiled by Lady Chesham on 4 July 1903.
-The other memorial to a horse called Villebois; a black charger which Lord Chesham brought back from South Africa.
-It died in February 1911 and a cairn of local pudding-stones was put up in memory in June 1912.
+The second memorial is to a horse called Villebois; a black charger that Lord Chesham brought back from South Africa.
+It died in February 1911 and a cairn of local pudding-stones was erected in its memory in June 1912.